elatov/elatov.github.io/_posts/2012-08-11-quick-step-by-step-guide-on-how-to-setup-the-nexus1000v-distributed-switch.md

 	switch(config-svs-domain)# end

-Now let&#8217;s download the Nexus 1000v extension and register it with your vCenter.
+Now let's download the Nexus 1000v extension and register it with your vCenter.
 This will allow the communication between the VSM and the vCenter.
 Point your browser to the IP of the VSM and save the Extension to your desktop:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/08/download-n1k-ext_1.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/08/download-n1k-ext_1.png']);"><img class="alignnone size-full wp-image-2084" title="download-n1k-ext_1" src="http://virtuallyhyper.com/wp-content/uploads/2012/08/download-n1k-ext_1.png" alt="download n1k ext 1 Quick Step by Step Guide on how to Setup the Nexus1000v Distributed Switch" width="1068" height="819" /></a>

 After you have downloaded the extension, install it as a plug-in in your vCenter.
-In vCenter go to &#8220;Plugins&#8221; -> &#8220;Manage Plugins&#8221;.
-Right click on the empty area and select &#8220;New Plug-In&#8221;.
+In vCenter go to "Plugins" -> "Manage Plugins".
+Right click on the empty area and select "New Plug-In".
 Then browse to your extension, you will then see a screen similar to this:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/08/register_n1k_ext.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/08/register_n1k_ext.png']);"><img class="alignnone size-full wp-image-2085" title="register_n1k_ext" src="http://virtuallyhyper.com/wp-content/uploads/2012/08/register_n1k_ext.png" alt="register n1k ext Quick Step by Step Guide on how to Setup the Nexus1000v Distributed Switch" width="734" height="642" /></a>

-Then click &#8220;Register Plug-in&#8221;, your plug-in manager should look like this after the registration completes:
+Then click "Register Plug-in", your plug-in manager should look like this after the registration completes:

 <a href="http://virtuallyhyper.com/wp-content/uploads/2012/08/plug-in-manager-after-n1k-ext-regis.png" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://virtuallyhyper.com/wp-content/uploads/2012/08/plug-in-manager-after-n1k-ext-regis.png']);"><img class="alignnone size-full wp-image-2086" title="plug-in-manager-after-n1k-ext-regis" src="http://virtuallyhyper.com/wp-content/uploads/2012/08/plug-in-manager-after-n1k-ext-regis.png" alt="plug in manager after n1k ext regis Quick Step by Step Guide on how to Setup the Nexus1000v Distributed Switch" width="938" height="427" /></a>